tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Dynamic arrays allow us to copy and rebuild an array at a new location in memory, with more memory if required.
 - JavaScript arrays work like dynamic arrays and automatically allocate memory.
 - We can create our own data structures, any we want from scratch.
+- **Top tip:** Treat and string questions in interviews like array questions.
+Strings are simply an array of characters.
+Convert into array, perform operations, return as string!
+-